tapioca24/p5.capture/README.md

   </a>
 </p>

-Assuming you would like to capture [p5.js](https://p5js.org/) animations super easily, this package is the right choice for you.
+Assuming you would like to record [p5.js](https://p5js.org/) animations super easily, this package is the right choice for you.

 👇 Check out the demo: